followthegraph/epstein_flight_logs/README.md

 # Epstein Flight Logs
-This is the data from the flight logs of Jeffrey Epstein's private jet, The Lolita Express.
+This is data from the flight logs of Jeffrey Epstein's private jets.
 The purpose of this project is to organize the data into readable formats.

 #### Table of Contents
 - [Objective](#objective)